 Even if you’re only partially powering your home with solar panels, greater energy efficiency means that solar power will contribute a greater amount of your electricity needs, reducing your power bills even further and maximising returns from feed-in tariffs.

-Reducing energy consumption is one of the easiest ways to substantially reduce the cost of a solar power system, or to increase the overall percentage of electricity that solar power provides in your home.
+One of the easiest methods to significantly lower the cost of a solar power system, or to raise the total proportion of electricity that solar power supplies in your home, is to reduce energy consumption.
 Here’s an example:

 60 watt incandescent light globe x 8 hours a day = 480 watt hours